scaffoldly/archetype-express-serverless-rest-api/README.md

-# Archetype: Experss Serverless Rest API
+# Archetype: Express Serverless Rest API

 The Archetype for an Express Serverless Rest API